USC students are energized by the vibrant urban classroom of Los Angeles, a global city on the frontlines of social change.

 Our unique position within such a diverse population allows our faculty to combine deep community involvement and scholarship, with decades of participation in research that is embedded and tested in Los Angeles communities.
 This direct connection to addressing issues that adversely affect the underserved populations of this city fuels our ability to provide the most cutting-edge educational resources to our students.

-Field placements have been an integral part of the social work program at USC since its inception.
-We have partnerships with some of the largest providers of social services in the country, so there is no better place to get the field training that will prepare you for the real challenges of the work.
-Our social work students contribute nearly 900,000 hours of service through their field training each year, and many of our student internships lead to permanent job placements post-graduation.
+Practicum placements have been an integral part of the social work program at USC since its inception.
+We have partnerships with some of the largest providers of social services in the country, so there is no better place to get the practicum training that will prepare you for the real challenges of the work.
+Our social work students contribute nearly 900,000 hours of service through their practicum training each year, and many of our student internships lead to permanent job placements post-graduation.

 - LA Unified School District